Since September I’ve been drip feeding posts of my trip to Croatia and today’s is all about the amazing Island Hopping.

 There were also plenty of selfies on this trip, I was hoping if i didn’t wear make up i would get a bit of colour on my skin but I didn’t seem to tan at all!

-Stari Grad is another town on the island of Hvar and as the weather was too windy for us to make it to the next island yet (it was the biggest distance to travel on the trip) we decided to take the bus to visit it.
+Stari Grad is another town on the island of Hvar and as the weather was too windy for us to make it to the next island yet (it was the biggest distance to travel on the trip) we had to pause our island hopping adventure and decided to take the bus to visit it.

 Its a very small town but has a few things to see there including Tvrdalj Castle, which had a beautiful garden to see.
 It was worth seeing for this, it’s such a cute garden and I can imagine in spring when the new flowers bloom it is very pretty.